Rian1010/Charity-Website/README.md

 ## Testing

+#### Client story testing
+I have asked friends and a parent of mine to go through the website to give me feedback about it.
+This is the information that they gave me:
+- The website is easy to read and gather the most important information from
+- Clear indications of call to action
+- The colours on the website fit well and are nice
+- It is great to have such a wide range of good charity organisations available to donate to
+- Easy to understand why each specific country requires help
+- The statistics and map pages gives a clearer overall view of where and why people struggle so much
+- The images on the homepage and the scrolling effects are a good and suitable addition to the page
+- Easy to contact me through the contact page

 #### User Stories
-1. As a person who is visiting the website, I want to know how I could help people in need and why they need my help.
+1. Know how one could help people in need and why they need my help.
 > - Scroll through the homepage to receive quick information about how countries fall into poverty or war and find out how one could help
-2. As a person who is visiting the website, I want to know what countries are offered to be donated to on the website with quick information about them
+2. Know what countries are offered to be donated to on the website with quick information about them
 > - Click on the 'Map' button in the navigation bar to find an interactive map with markers all over it, each providing short details of why the country currently requires help
-3. As a person who is visiting the website, I want know see data and explanation of that data in order to compare the conditions of countries that need help
+3. See data and explanation of that data in order to compare the conditions of countries that need help
 > - Click on the 'Statistics' button in the navigation bar to find interactive graphs with explanation beneath them and click on the chart bars to compare (The graphs are not available on mobile or tablet devices)
-4. As a person who is visiting the website, I want to have a wide selection of good charity organisations to choose from to help the country/countries that I want to help and keep track of how much I am donating
+4. Have a wide selection of good charity organisations to choose from to help the country/countries that I want to help and keep track of how much I am donating
 > - Click on the 'Donate' button in the navigation bar to find information of various countries in need with buttons that link to websites of charity organisations
 > - Click on the calculator button in the fixed aside section, to the left to calculate how much you want to donate
-5. As a person who is visiting the website, I want to be able to contact to creator of the website to ask questions about the countries in need or request to more charity organisations, if I have some in mind
+5. Contact the creator of the website to ask questions about the countries in need or request to more charity organisations, if I have some in mind
 > - Click on the 'Contact' button in the navigation bar to send me an email and information of who you are and how I can contact you back
-6. As a person who is visiting the website, I want to follow this page through social media to see the creator's work for charity organisations
+6. Follow this page through social media to see the website's future work for charity organisations
 > - Click on the social media icons in the footer on mobile and tablet or in the aside bar on desktop

 #### Different browsers, mobile, desktop